abdulowork/DuplicacyDaemonMacOS/README.md

 After configuring the backup process, ensuring your backups continue running is essential.
 [Healthchecks.io](https://healthchecks.io/) is an outside observer perfect for the job.

-Specify your ping url using `--healthcheck https://hc-ping.com/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee`, and the backup daemon will ping the url every time the backup job succeeds or something goes wrong.
+Specify your ping url using `--healthcheck-backup-url https://hc-ping.com/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee`, and the backup daemon will ping the url every time the backup job succeeds or something goes wrong.